-Verizon planning to introduce HD Voice in 2014Alex Wagner - Deputy Managing Editor, News Desk
+Verizon planning to introduce HD Voice in 2014Alex Wagner - Editorial Director of News and Content

 Last night T-Mobile announced the launch of HD Voice on its network, complete with a trio of smartphones that can use the feature.
 Now Verizon has provided an update on where it stands with HD Voice, and unfortunately for customers that are looking forward to the improved call quality that the feature brings, Big Red isn't planning to roll it out until 2014.
 That's what Mike Haberman, Verizon's VP of network operations, has told CNET, explaining that Verizon is waiting until it implements voice over LTE (VoLTE), which is expected to happen by the end of 2013 or early in 2014.
 Haberman added that Verizon is more interested in the services that can tie into VoLTE and that it'd rather wait to roll out HD Voice until it can provide a consistent level of service with that feature.